 The policy of the Trustees is to act as a catalyst for activities in the sphere of accountancy education and research and to provide financial assistance where such activities would not otherwise be feasible.

-Areas identified by the Trustees as appropriate for grant aid include:
+Areas identified by the Trustees as appropriate for grant aid (together with an application form for use by grant applicants) are set out in the Trust's Research Agenda.

 For further details on grant applications, contact